Ancient Egyptian architecture: Giza pyramid complex

 Popular culture leads people to believe that Pyramids are highly confusing, with many tunnels within the pyramid to create confusion for grave robbers.
 This is not true.
 The shafts of pyramids are quite simple, mostly leading directly to the tomb.
-The immense size of the pyramids attracted robbers to the wealth that lay inside which caused the tombs to be robbed relatively soon after the tomb was sealed in some cases.
-There are sometimes additional tunnels, but these were used for the builders to understand how far they could dig the tomb into the crust of the Earth.
-Also, it is popularly thought that due to grave robbers, future kings were buried in the Valley of the Kings to help keep them hidden.
-This is also false, as the pyramid construction continued for many dynasties, just on a smaller scale.
-Finally, the pyramid construction was stopped due to economic factors, not theft.
+The immense size of the pyramids attracted robbers to the wealth that lay inside which caused the tombs to be robbed relatively soon after they were sealed in some cases.